Gmail embraces BIMI to authenticate emails with verified logos

 Join AI & data leaders at Transform 2021 for the AI/ML Automation Technology Summit.
 Watch now!

-Google is officially rolling out support for email authentication specification BIMI (Brand Indicators for Message Identification), a year after it first announced plans for a BIMI pilot for Gmail.
+Google is officially rolling out support for email authentication specification BIMI (Brand Indicators for Message Identification), a year after first announcing plans for a BIMI pilot for Gmail.

 Bank of America is among the launch partners for BIMI as it enters its broader support phase.